pkofod/DynamicProgramming.jl/README.md

 ![example](https://cloud.githubusercontent.com/assets/8431156/20754243/5360d216-b70a-11e6-906d-9eab9ed04d22.png)

-The package is still in development.
-Things like continuous states, speed improvements from providing additional structure (regenerative actions, ...), and relative value function iterations are to be implemented in the future.

-This package can be used on its own, but is meant to be a backend for estimation packages yet to be announced: NestedFixedPoint.jl, NestedPseudoLikelihood.jl, MPEC.jl, and a meta package to reexport this and the other packages called StructuralEstimation.jl.
+This package can be used on its own, but is meant to be a backend for estimation packages yet to be announced: NestedFixedPoint.jl, NestedPseudoLikelihood.jl, MPEC.jl, and a meta package to reexport this and the other packages called StocasEstimators.jl.

 This package is still in active development.
 Things will change.